 What is a B2B prospect?

-The definition of a prospect in B2B goes beyond a name in a database.
-A prospect shows interest in an offering at a given moment, and presents real conversion potential when the signals are properly analyzed.
+The definition of a prospect in B2B goes well beyond a name in a database.
+A prospect shows interest in an offering at a given moment, and carries real conversion potential when the signals behind that interest are read correctly.

 Definition: beyond a simple contact

-In B2B, a prospect is a company or decision-maker identified as someone who could become a client but has not yet purchased.
-They are not (yet) a customer, but they are no longer a stranger either.
-They occupy an intermediate zone: that of potential interest.
+In B2B, a prospect is a company or decision-maker who could become a client but hasn’t purchased yet.
+They’re not a customer, but they’re no longer a stranger.
+They sit in an intermediate zone: potential interest, not confirmed demand.

-- The moment they are at in their buying cycle.
+- Where they sit in their buying cycle

 Different types of prospects: cold, warm, hot

 Not all prospects are equal.
-Their degree of maturity determines the strategy to adopt:
+Their degree of maturity shapes the approach worth taking:

-- Warm prospect: they have shown a few signs of interest (reading an article, clicking on a campaign…).
-The right moment to act is approaching.
+- Warm prospect: a few signs of interest have appeared (an article read, a campaign click).
+The right moment is getting closer.

-Each type of prospect calls for a differentiated approach, calibrated to the context and maturity.
-Message personalization takes on its full meaning here.
+Each type calls for a different approach, calibrated to the prospect’s context and maturity.
+Message personalization only pays off when it’s grounded in that context.

 How to identify a relevant prospect